-Many people take pride in providing a good life for their family and children.
+Many people take pride in providing a good life for their family and children and are wondering if filing bankruptcy or making a consumer proposal will affect their children.

 People spend their whole lives working to provide a secure home, food to eat, and warm clothing to wear.